tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

     - Parole review date (soon to be renamed to Target parole hearing date)
 * Only show the Handover start date field if handover start date is different to Handover completion date
 * Hide the allocation history link in the More information section if prisoner has no allocation history
-* Show the name and email of the most recently allocated previous POM – only if if someone has worked on the case before and hide these fields if not
+* Show the name and email of the most recently allocated previous POM – only if someone has worked on the case before.
+Hide these fields if not
 * Implement empty state messages according to this doc <a href="https://docs.google.com/document/d/1gnIMpDT3XuZAZSKmDM-h7taIIjKw7ojnpm1JipbC578/edit?usp=sharing">https://docs.google.com/document/d/1gnIMpDT3XuZAZSKmDM-h7taIIjKw7ojnpm1JipbC578/edit?usp=sharing</a>
 * The “Change” link in the tier row may shortly be removed for cases that are linked with NDelius.
 It will form a separate piece of work once this has been confirmed.
 * We are suggesting to include COM email on this page.
 We do not currently display this in the service.
 This should be available from the Community API in the allOffenderManagers endpoint.